gifburst/oldseARch/README.md

 # seARch
-seARch! is a reseARch project developed by me to use it goto https://searchtheweb.github.io/seARch/. seARch! is a work in progress be sure to check here for new updates
+seARch! is a reseARch project developed by squ:rre/ com to use it goto https://searchtheweb.github.io/seARch/. seARch! is a work in progress be sure to check here for new updates

 VERSION 1: